igwgames/nes-starter-kit/README.md

 [Click here](http://cpprograms.net/classic-gaming/nes-starter-kit/) to try the example game!

-## **Work in progress!!**
+## **Work in progress**

-Fair warning, this project is very much a work in progress.
-This readme tries to outline the end product, but please be warned that not everything's there yet.
-Imagine this like the "Under Construction" pages on Tripod and Geocities back in the day ;)
+This project is very much a work in progress.
+This readme tries to outline the end product, but please be warned that not everything is here yet.
+Imagine this like the "Under Construction" gifs on Tripod and Geocities back in the day ;)

+Right now, the tools are set up to work, the project produces a working game, and the first two sections of the guide are complete.
+You should be able to produce a rudimentary game using nes-starter-kit.
+Consider this like an Alpha release.

-That said, if you decide to check this out and have thoughts, please share them.
+If you decide to check this out and have thoughts, please share them!
 You are welcome to open an issue or PR, or even just send me a Tweet/DM/email/whatever.
-You can help shape the outcome of this project.
+Your input can help shape the outcome of this project. (and is very much appreciated!)

 ## What is this?